 A free Natural Dye 101: Indigo resource guide

-A special resource guide, Natural Dye 101: Indigo, awaits you with a simple download click.
+A special resource guide, Natural Dye 101: Indigo, awaits you by signing in with your email address.
 We’ve taken the best of our last four years of indigo content and are serving it up in a downloadable booklet.
 We’ll take you to some favorite spots around the world where indigo culture is alive and well, share some recipes and tips, introduce you to a few indigo specialists, plus a few new goodies.

-If you already subscribe to our newsletter, just click this link and download the Natural Dye 101: Indigo booklet immediately.
+If you already subscribe to our newsletter, just click this link and an email will be sent to you with the download link to Natural Dye 101: Indigo booklet immediately.
 If you’re new to ClothRoads, click this link to add your name to our email list; you’ll be prompted for next steps to download this free booklet on Indigo.

 Benefits of Being a ClothRoads Subscriber